Affiliate marketing – you’ve likely heard of it before and perhaps you’ve even tried it.

 Now, I know what you’re thinking.
 You don’t want to be bogged down with hundreds or even thousands of support tickets.
 Truth be told, I don’t either.
 But from my experience the questions I receive are so simple to answer.
 At the end of the day, they just want to know if a human is at the other end to talk to.

 In addition to allowing customers to ask for support, you also need to be transparent that your links are affiliate links.

-But more than just covering your butt from the FTC, people truly appreciate the transparency.
-If you’re being honest with customers that you’ll receive some compensation and they buy from your knowing that, there’s a sense of pride and giving back.
+But more than just covering your butt from the FTC, people truly appreciate transparency.
+If you’re being honest with your customers that you’ll receive some compensation, and they buy from you knowing that, there’s a sense of pride and giving back.
 They’ve trusted your website and marketing enough to make the purchase and help a fellow human out.

 Would you buy this product?